Tactics of fiery White House trade adviser draw new scrutiny as some of his pandemic moves unravel

 The cancellation came after another transaction Navarro championed, a government loan to fund Kodak’s transformation into a drugmaker, unraveled and became embroiled in a securities investigation.
 The watchdog panel says it is broadening its inquiry to examine all of Navarro’s deals.

-Navarro remains unbowed, scorning critics inside and outside the White House as disloyal and leaning heavily on his one true ally: Donald Trump.
-The trade specialist’s ascent from failed California political candidate and economics professor to one of the most central figures in the White House is a testament to his tenacity, indifference to bureaucratic formalities and ability to stay in the president’s ear.
+Navarro remains unbowed, scorning critics inside and outside the White House as disloyal and leaning heavily on his one true ally: President Trump.
+The trade specialist’s ascent from economics professor and failed California political candidate to one of the most central figures in the White House is a testament to his tenacity, indifference to bureaucratic formalities and ability to stay in the president’s ear.

 For much of Trump’s presidency, Navarro has been an adviser, critiquing existing U.S. trade deals without responsibility for negotiating better ones.
-But since March, he has been in charge of coordinating the federal government’s purchases of vital medical supplies using the Defense Production Act, a position President Trump says is “more important, probably, than it’s almost ever been in our country.”
+But since March, he has been in charge of coordinating the federal government’s purchases of vital medical supplies using the Defense Production Act, a position Trump says is “more important, probably, than it’s almost ever been in our country.”

-This story is based on interviews with 28 current and former administration officials, congressional aides and business executives, along with a review of government statements and securities filings.
+This article is based on interviews with 28 current and former administration officials, congressional aides and business executives, along with a review of government statements and securities filings.
 Many of those interviewed spoke on the condition of anonymity to disclose private conversations or because they feared retaliation by Navarro.

 Complaints over Navarro’s combustible demeanor crested in the previously undisclosed 2018 investigation of his workplace conduct ordered by then-Chief of Staff John F. Kelly, according to a former senior Trump adviser.